An Effective American Health Care System

-The lack of universal health insurance coverage is also a major competitive burden on American employers who provide health care for their employees.
-These employers pay not only for the health care of their own employees and retirees, but a substantial portion of the costs for providing uncompensated care to the uninsured.
-When public health care programs are inadequately funded, this burden too is shifted to private payers and health providers.
-The result is that American businesses must compete against businesses in other nations that have established more rational public, private or mixed health care systems where costs are allocated more rationally across the entire economy, and not disproportionately to employers who provide health insurance coverage.
+The lack of universal health insurance coverage is a major competitive burden on American employers who provide health care for their employees.
+Employers pay not only for the health care of their own employees and retirees, but a substantial portion of the costs for providing uncompensated care to the uninsured.
+When public health care programs are inadequately funded, the burden too is shifted to private payers and health providers.
+The result is that American businesses compete against businesses in nations that have established more rational public, private or mixed health care systems where costs are allocated more rationally across the entire economy, and not disproportionately to employers who provide health insurance coverage.

-At the same time, despite rapid growth in health care spending, the extent of coverage that is available to those who do have insurance is eroding and the quality of care they receive is too often below the standards achievable by adopting best practices.
-Health care organizations and health care workers naturally place a high degree of importance on universal access to health care.
+At the same time, the quality of care individuals receive is too often below the standards achievable by adopting best practices.
+Health care organizations and health care workers place a high degree of importance on universal access to health care.
 This interest is practical, professional, and rooted in our core values.
-We want to be sure that the people we care for every day can get the care they need, when they need it.
+The people we care for every day should get the care they need, when they need it.
 Our pragmatism leads us to recognize that a fair system of financing is essential to sustain the health of the health care system.
 Any solution to the problem of the uninsured must be built on a foundation of broad agreement and participation by all stakeholders – including those with different ideologies and points of view.

-We believe the first step toward universal access to health care is to develop consensus on a core set of principles for a reformed health system, and that such a consensus is achievable.
-Any meaningful, viable proposal for health care reform must:
+The first step toward universal access to health care is consensus on a core set of principles.

 - Ensure universal health care coverage for all Americans.